FDA backs Pfizer COVID-19 boosters for seniors, high-risk

-(AP) — The U.S. moved a step closer Wednesday to offering booster doses of Pfizer’s COVID-19 vaccine to senior citizens and others at high risk from the virus as the Food and Drug Administration signed off on the targeted use of the extra shots.
+(AP/WTNH) — The U.S. moved a step closer Wednesday to offering booster doses of Pfizer’s COVID-19 vaccine to senior citizens and others at high risk from the virus as the Food and Drug Administration (FDA) signed off on the targeted use of extra shots.

 However, more regulatory hurdles lie ahead before the dispensing of boosters can begin.